 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to return these elements to the designed specifications.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to restore these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Typically, furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational complications.
+Typically, furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational glitches.

 Shift the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working right, but if it doesn’t, your furnace may not be getting power.
+If the fan comes on, power is working right, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Operating Properly?

-Every furnace includes a power switch (that resembles a light switch) either on the furnace or on a wall close by.
+Every furnace includes a power switch (just like a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a couple of minutes to see if it turns the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage